mafole-Coral/Tshepiso-Mafole/README.md

 I am an ecologist driven by a passion for understanding the natural environment—its functions and its role in sustaining ecosystem components and human well-being, particularly under the pressures of environmental change and disturbances.
 My work has centered on Mediterranean-type ecosystems, utilising methods such as species distribution modeling (*MaxEnt, R, QGIS, GBIF*), demographic matrix models (*Leslie, Lefkovich, R, COMPADRE-Plant Matrix Database*), and field-based vegetation surveys to develop frameworks for ecosystem management in the context of climate change.

 I am broadening my expertise to explore the integration of nature, technology, and business, aiming to drive innovative solutions for a nature-positive future.

+*I value detail, repurposing and embrace resilience.
+These ideals guide my approach to problem-solving and life in general.*

 ## Interests
 - C4 grass expansion in Mediterranean-type ecosystems